Kappa Kappa Gamma: Bruce Ivins

 Bruce Ivins, the senior bio-defense researcher at United States Army Medical Research Institute of Infectious Diseases (USAMRIID), before allegedly being driven to suicide by allegations that he was the "sole perpetrator of the 2001 anthrax attacks", reportedly had a "long and strange obsession" with Kappa Kappa Gamma, as well as with other sororities such as Chi Omega.
 Ivins reportedly became obsessed with Kappa when he was rebuffed by a woman in the sorority during his days as a student at the University of Cincinnati.
 The letters containing anthrax spores (which eventually killed 5 people and injured dozens more) were mailed from a drop box approximately 300 feet from a KKG storage facility at Princeton University, and only 60 feet from the KKG office.
 A US Government investigative panel, called the Expert Behavioral Analysis Panel, issued a report in March 2011 which detailed more of Ivins' obsession with the sorority.
 According to the panel's report, Ivins tormented sorority member Nancy Haigwood at the University of North Carolina.
 Ivins stole her notebook, which documented her research for her doctoral studies, and vandalized her residence.

-Membership

-In order to join Kappa Kappa Gamma, potential new members (PNMs) must be enrolled at a college or university with an active chapter of the fraternity.
-They must also have a minimum grade point average to be considered eligible.
-Women must participate in sorority recruitment and if they are issued an invitation to join, they enter the New Member period, the first of three phases of membership.
-After six to eight weeks, New Members are initiated and enter the second phase of membership as active collegiate members.
-Upon graduation, members enter the third and final phase of membership and become alumnae.
-Alumnae have the opportunity to join local alumna associations and remain active participants in fraternity life by engaging in social and philanthropic events, volunteering as advisers to collegiate chapters, and serving as fraternity council officers.